AzEditorialWkGrp/VDI/README.md

 ## Deployment

 **Ensure internet explorer has been run at least once and the initial setup prompt has been actioned on the machine the Deploy script is run from.**
+If Internet Explorer has not been run once on the machine you run the script on, you will encounter errors in the deployment process.

-* Ensure Powershell execution polices have been set to allow the script the run [https:/go.microsoft.com/fwlink/?LinkID=135170](https://go.microsoft.com/fwlink/?LinkID=135170).
+**Ensure Powershell execution polices have been set to allow the script the run** [https:/go.microsoft.com/fwlink/?LinkID=135170](https://go.microsoft.com/fwlink/?LinkID=135170).

 Example:  *Set-ExecutionPolicy -ExecutionPolicy Unrestricted*

 **Install Azure CLI on the machine used to run the deployment script**